Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

-I love to read at the story time program I present for toddlers at the library.
+I love to read Red Socks at the storytime program I present for toddlers at the library.
 It serves as a great model for how parents can talk to their children.
-Additionally, it's a high interest book for the little ones because they can all relate to the process of getting dressed.
-Red Socks
+Additionally, it's a high-interest book for the little ones because they can all relate to the process of getting dressed.

 A mom brings in the laundry and helps her baby get dressed—a blue shirt with a goldfish, yellow and white striped pants, and of course, a pair of red socks.
 The interaction between the child and the mother demonstrates to parents how they can talk to young children by naming things and by asking questions about everyday objects.
 The bright illustrations are tender and charming.
 Each of the pictures includes scenes that children and their grown-ups can talk about, including the antics of a puppy who appears on every page.